keithort/VerticalLatency/data/portfolio/22/index.md

   - CSS built using Sass
   - Flexbox
   - Angular.js
-abstract: NextDeal is primarily an email company reaching out to clients on behalf of title agencies.
+description: NextDeal is primarily an email company reaching out to clients on behalf of title agencies.
-thumbnail: './22.png'
+featuredImage: 22.png
 employer: NextDeal
 ---